Robert Frank: The Complete Film Works: Volume 1, 2, 3 & 4

 In my view, best results are achieved with medium or large format film or with photographic paper in similar sizes or larger.
 In many areas 120 roll film is more easily available than sheet film.

 (e) A pinhole camera may have a flat or curved film or image plane.
 If the film plane is flat, there will be some light fall-off or vignetting at the corners in a wide-angle or ultra wide-angle pinhole camera.
 The image may be overexposed at the center and underexposed at the corners.
 This vignetting, however, may be exploited consciously as an esthetic effect.
 If one wants to avoid the light fall-off, the film plane should be curved so that the film at any point is roughly at the same distance from the pinhole.
-A pinhole camera may be made from a round ("cookie") container cut in two to form
+A pinhole camera may be made from a round ("cookie") container cut in two to form a semi-circular box.
+Film or paper is taped to the circular wall of the box.
+Many pinhole photographers also make "oatmeal" box cameras with curved film planes.
+In my own pinhole photography I use flat film planes.

 With flat film planes a pinhole has a usable circular image of approx. 125 degrees.
 The image diameter is about 3 1/2 times of any focal length.
 The image will fade towards the edges because of the increasing focal distance.
 With curved film planes a pinhole camera may have a larger circle of coverage (approximately 160 degrees).